 - 85 percent — Believe that training increases skill and confidence

 - 86 percent — Would attend training even if not required [Coaching Education Survey: National Youth Sports Research and Development Center, 2000]

 Who leads the Institute for Sport Coaching?

-Hickey has been the creative force behind ISC since its creation.
+Hickey has been the creative force behind ISC since its creation in 2003.
 A Naval Academy graduate, he has been in numerous leadership and management-leadership development positions in the federal government, government contracting, the Navy, and moreover—sport coaching.
 A track and field coach since 1989, Hickey is deeply committed to the growing professionalism movement for American sport coaches and to the critical importance they play in our communities and specifically, our young people’s lives.
-Currently, Hickey is also the Executive Director of the National Council for Accreditation for Coaching Education (NCACE) where he is responsible for the evaluation of coaching education programs nationally.
+Currently, Hickey is also the former Executive Director of the National Council for Accreditation for Coaching Education (NCACE) where he was responsible for the evaluation of coaching education programs nationally.

 The Institute’s Board of Directors and Board of Advisors are a group of prominent leaders and business entrepreneurs from whom many ideas and concepts on starting and sustaining the Institute have flowed.